fferflo/einx/readme.md

-# *einx* - Tensor Operations in Einstein-inspired Notation
+# *einx* - Tensor Operations in Einstein-Inspired Notation

 einx is a Python library that allows formulating many tensor operations as concise expressions using few powerful abstractions.
 It is inspired by [einops](https://github.com/arogozhnikov/einops) and [einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html).